 NODESK is a fantastic resource for anyone looking to learn more about getting into the digital nomad/remote work game.
 Not just a remote jobs board, this site features a vast collection of articles and tips written for, by, and about taking on this exciting new lifestyle (hint: you may even find some great deals on travel gear)!
 The remote jobs board section of the site is no-frills and straightforward, and broken down by categories, including Finance, Marketing, and Operations.
 Check out the many inspiring links and get excited about the endless possibilities of life with remote work!

 MB boasts some of media’s top players as clients (NBC, PBS, and HBO to name a few), and have a crisp, easily-navigable remote jobs board to boot.
-Here you’ll find remote jobs in all media categories from marketing to publishing and television.
-Just type “remote” into the keyword search bar and watch the remote jobs pour in!
+Here you’ll find remote opportunities in all media categories from marketing to publishing and television.
+Just type “remote” into the keyword search bar and watch the remote gigs pour in!

-A company’s growth involves a whole boatload of moving parts, including not just marketing strategy, but sales teams, design collateral, management, social media experts, and more.
+A company’s growth involves a whole boatload of moving parts, including not just a marketing or blogging strategy, but sales teams, design collateral, management, social media experts, and more.
 GrowthHub understands, and their remote jobs board reflects that reality!
-Easily navigable, you’ll find the “Remote” filter at the very top of the locations filters and their available remote jobs will appear.
+Easily navigable, you’ll find the “Remote” filter at the very top of the locations filters and their available remote roles will appear.

 Remoters is a great resource for those interested in working with primarily European-based companies.
 The remote jobs board is broken down into categories, like Software Development, Marketing, and Business Exec & Management.
 In addition, Remoters offers an informative series of interviews and an event calendar, helping you connect with other like-minded digital nomads to share remote jobs and advice with each other.